 The plate is thicker than that of the Schmidt-Cassegrain telescope.
 Due to its thickness, the apertures in this kind of compound telescope are usually small in size.

 Another important factor is that the secondary mirror in this telescope is smaller than that in the Schmidt-Casserine telescope.
-This is less obstructive for the light path and it causes the view or image to be brighter and sharper.
+This is less obstructive to the light path, and it causes the view or image to be brighter and sharper.